absmohamed/JS-intro/CRUD-Blog/README.md

 ## Challenge

+If you had trouble following along with this lesson and your server isn't working, you can use the code in the `code-complete` folder.
+Make sure you get help understanding if you are struggling.

 ### Part 1
 Implement support for returning all posts for a given category, for example when you type `http://localhost:3000/posts?category=code` in the browser.